Cosopt PF drops

 Store Cosopt PF drops at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Do not freeze.
 Store in the original pouch.
 After the pouch is opened, store the remaining single-use containers in the foil pouch.
 Store away from heat, moisture, and light.
 Write down the date you open the foil pouch in the space provided on the pouch.
 Discard any unused containers 15 days after first opening the pouch.
 Keep Cosopt PF drops out of the reach of children and away from pets.

 - If you have any questions about Cosopt PF drops, please talk with your doctor, pharmacist, or other health care provider.

-- Cosopt PF drops is to be used only by the patient for whom it is prescribed.
+- Cosopt PF drops are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.